letsdocoding/mysqlbackup-lambda/README.md

    4. `DB_USER` : Defines the database user
    5. `DB_PASS` : Defines the database password
 3. Configure the triggers and good to go

+## Further probable optimizations

+1. Use Secrets manager to store credentials
+2. Iterate database to get all databases and dump all.
+3. Use multiple source to trigger database backups.